Skip to main content

 • You can write in your own tone, brand voice, or timing

-• Works great for VIPs or high-value customers
+• Good to single out VIPs or high-value customers

 • Lots of ways to send invites – plugins, manually, etc